Francis Blackburne (priest): Works

-In 1749 John Jones, vicar of Alconbury, published his Free and Candid Disquisitions relating to the Church of England, proposing modifications of the church services and ritual with a view to meeting difficulties of the latitudinarians.
+In 1749, vicar of Alconbury John Jones published his Free and Candid Disquisitions, proposing modifications of the church services and ritual with a view to meeting difficulties of the latitudinarians.
 Blackburne read the book in manuscript, but denied that he had any share in the composition.
 He defended it in an apology (1750).
 In 1752 he published anonymously an attack on Bishop Joseph Butler's well-known charge (1751), called A Serious Inquiry into the Use and Importance of External Religion, and accusing Butler of deficient Protestantism.
 This was first printed with his name in 1767 in the Pillars of Priestcraft and Orthodoxy shaken, a collection by Richard Baron.
 He supported the semi-materialist theory of the sleep of the soul of his college friend Edmund Law, in a tract called No Proof in the Scriptures of an Intermediate State, 1755; and in 1758 he argued against the casuistry which would permit subscription to the articles to be made with latitude of meaning, in Remarks on the Rev. Dr. Powell's Sermon in Defence of Subscriptions.

 The debate that followed led to Blackburne's major work, The Confessional, or a full and free inquiry into the right, utility, and success of establishing confessions of faith and doctrine in protestant churches.
 The manuscript had remained unpublished for some years, when a friend who had seen it mentioned it to the republican Thomas Hollis, through whom Andrew Millar the bookseller was introduced to the author, and published the book anonymously in May 1766; a second edition appeared in June 1767.
 The Confessional argues from William Chillingworth's principle—"The Bible is the religion of protestants"—that a profession of belief in the scriptures as the word of God, and a promise to teach the people from the scriptures, should be the sole pledges demanded from Protestant pastors.
 This is supported by historical considerations, and the device of lax interpretation of the articles is denounced as a casuistical artifice of William Laud's in defence of Arminianism.
 A controversy arose.
 A list of the pamphlets is given in the Gentleman's Magazine and in a Short View of the Controversy (1773, by John Disney).
 A third edition of The Confessional appeared in 1770.